bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [ ] Camera zoom in/out slightly during death.

 ### In Progress
-- [ ] When we raise the ante (river changes color), also change the color of the board and highlight on charon's land, life, and souls. helps sell the color effect
 - [ ] **Enhanced Monster Effects (Projectile animations)**
 	- [ ] Add projectiles for monster coins targetting coins in player's row.
 		- [ ] projectilesystem creates projectiles (Sprite2D with particles in charge of moving), signal when it hits